Program in Physical Therapy

 - Research excellence as demonstrated by publications, extramural funding, and the desire and potential to participate in nationally/internationally recognized research

 - Excellent interpersonal skills with the ability to work with diverse students and colleagues

 - Demonstrates integrity, creativity, commitment, decisiveness, humility, and a sense of humor

 - Teaching and service expectations will be appropriately balanced with research commitments

 - Potential for collaboration and secondary appointment with other departments and schools is high

-Applications will be reviewed on a rolling basis as received, with a closing date for receipt of June 30, 2022.
+Applications will be reviewed on a rolling basis as received.
 Additional applications will be accepted until the position is filled.
-Applications should include a cover letter, 1-2 page research statement, curriculum vitae, and the names and contact information of three references.
+Applications should include a cover letter, 1-2 page research statement, curriculum vitae, 1 page diversity statement, and the names and contact information of three references.
 Materials must be submitted online at https://facultyopportunities.wustl.edu/.

 Catherine E. Lang PT, PhD